Who are we?

 Location

-Holy Trinity Greek Orthodox Church, 1703 N. Washington St. in Spokane, one block south of Indiana.
+We dance at the Holy Trinity Greek Orthodox Church, 1703 N. Washington St. in Spokane, one block south of Indiana.
 Look for the distinctive striped building with the copper dome.
 We dance in the hall on the south side of the building.

 If you would like further information, please contact: